One of Jim's friends recently bought a house and the purchase included a home warranty (they usually transfer on a home sale).

 Home warranty plans are like an extended warranty for your household appliances and systems.
 They don't cover expenses related to your home structure like framing, siding, or the foundation.
-That's what homeowner's insurance is for.
+That's what homeowner's and renter's insurance is for.

 Once the manufacturer's warranty expires, a home warranty can continue to cover repair and replacement costs stemming from “normal wear and tear.”